StevenChangzx/DSIF-SG-7/Project 2/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

-## Background and problem statement
+## Background and Problem Statement

 Purchasing a house can be a huge commitment .
 As a real estate agent, we  would like our clients
 - to find out which features have greater impact to the house value